-Section 1.704-3(a)(10) provides that an allocation method (or combination of methods) is not reasonable if the contribution of property (or event that results in reverse section 704(c) allocations) and the corresponding allocation of tax items with respect to the property are made with a view to shifting the tax consequence of built-in gain or loss among the partners in a manner that substantially reduces the present value of the partners' aggregate tax liability.
+Section 1.704-3(a)(10) provides that an allocation method (or combination of methods) is not reasonable if the contribution of property (or event that results in reverse § 704(c) allocations) and the corresponding allocation of tax items with respect to the property are made with a view to shifting the tax consequence of built-in gain or loss among the partners in a manner that substantially reduces the present value of the partners' aggregate tax liability.

-Furthermore, section 1.704-3(e)(3)(vi) provides that the character and other tax attributes of gain or loss allocated to the partners under an aggregate approach must: (A) preserve the tax attributes of each item of gain or loss realized by the partnership; (B) be determined under an approach that is consistently applied; and (C) not be determined with a view to reducing substantially the present value of the partners' aggregate tax liability.
-The Master Funds represent that its allocations have complied and will comply with section 1.704-3(e)(3)(vi).
+Furthermore, § 1.704-3(e)(3)(vi) provides that the character and other tax attributes of gain or loss allocated to the partners under an aggregate approach must:

+(A) preserve the tax attributes of each item of gain or loss realized by the partnership;

+(B) be determined under an approach that is consistently applied; and (C) not be determined with a view to reducing substantially the present value of the partners' aggregate tax liability.
+The Master Trusts represent that their allocations have complied and will comply with § 1.704-3(e)(3)(vi).

-Each Master Fund has elected to use the aggregate method for making reverse section 704(c) allocations described in section 1.704-3(e)(3)(v).
+Each Master Trust has elected to use the aggregate method for making reverse § 704(c) allocations described in § 1.704-3(e)(3)(v).

-The Master Funds and Feeder Funds also have requested permission to aggregate built-in gains and losses from qualified financial assets later contributed to a Master Fund by a partner with built-in gains and losses from revaluations of qualified financial assets held by that Master Fund for the purpose of making section 704(c) and reverse section 704(c) allocations.
+The Master Trust and Initial Feeder Funds also have requested permission to aggregate built-in gains and losses from qualified financial assets later contributed to a Master Trust by a partner with built-in gains and losses from revaluations of qualified financial assets held by that Master Trust for the purpose of making § 704(c) and reverse § 704(c) allocations.

-The aggregation rule of section 1.704-3(e)(3) applies only to reverse section 704(c) allocations.
+The aggregation rule of § 1.704-3(e)(3) applies only to reverse § 704(c) allocations.
 Therefore, a securities partnership using an aggregate approach must generally account for any built-in gain or loss from contributed property separately.
-The preamble to section 1.704-3(e)(3) explains that the final regulations do not authorize aggregation of built-in gains and losses from contributed property with built-in gains and losses from revaluations because this type of aggregation can lead to substantial distortions in the character and timing of income and loss recognized by contributing partners.
+The preamble to § 1.704-3(e)(3) explains that the final regulations do not authorize aggregation of built-in gains and losses from contributed property with built-in gains and losses from revaluations because this type of aggregation can lead to substantial distortions in the character and timing of income and loss recognized by contributing partners.
 T.D.
 8585, 1995-1 C.B.
 120, 123.
-However, the preamble also recognizes that there may be instances in which the likelihood of character and timing distortions is minimal and the burden of making section 704(c) allocations separate from reverse section 704(c) allocations is great.
-Consequently, section 1.704-3(e)(4)(iii) authorizes the Commissioner to permit, by published guidance or letter ruling, aggregation of qualified financial assets for purposes of making section 704(c) allocations in the same manner as that described in section 1.704-3(e)(3).
+However, the preamble also recognizes that there may be instances in which the likelihood of character and timing distortions is minimal and the burden of making § 704(c) allocations separate from reverse § 704(c) allocations is great.
+Consequently, § 1.704- 3(e)(4)(iii) authorizes the Commissioner to permit, by published guidance or letter ruling, aggregation of qualified financial assets for purposes of making § 704(c) allocations in the same manner as that described in § 1.704-3(e)(3).

-In this case, the burden to each Master Fund of making section 704(c) allocations separate from reverse section 704(c) allocations is represented to be substantial.
-In addition, the likelihood that this type of aggregation could be abused by a Master Fund and its partners is minimal.
-It is represented that each Feeder Fund will qualify as a "publicly offered regulated investment company" as defined in section 67(c)(2)(B) and section 1.67-2T(g)(3)(ii) of the regulations (a "Qualified Contributor").
+In this case, the burden to each Master Trust of making § 704(c) allocations separate from reverse § 704(c) allocations is represented to be substantial.
+In addition, the likelihood that this type of aggregation could be abused by a Master Trust and its partners is minimal.
+It is represented that each Initial Feeder Fund will qualify as a "publicly offered regulated investment company" as defined in § 67(c)(2)(B) and § 1.67-2T(g)(3)(ii) of the regulations (a "Qualified Contributor").